 Where classroom geology finally comes alive

-Our goal is to help upper-level geology students make the all-important transition from classroom theory to real-world understanding while working in a variety of geologic settings.
+This field course helps upper-level geology students make the all-important transition from classroom theory to real-world understanding while working in a variety of geologic settings.
 During the five-week course, we will use the spectacular setting of the American Southwest as a backdrop to help students explore geology in areas of compression, extension, shearing, metamorphism and volcanism.

-The six-credit-hour field course usually starts in late May and concludes around the end of June.
+The six-credit-hour field course begins May 15 and concludes June 23.
 Because the student to faculty ratio is low, students receive a significant amount of personal attention.
 View our summer 2021 schedules below for more information.